yixuanh/yixuanh.github.io/_pages/positions.md

 **We're hiring!**

-Please join us if you are interested in conducting translational biomedical research with genomics or big data! <br />
+Please join us if you are interested in conducting translational biomedical research with genomics or big data!

-We are recruiting quantitatively and clinically oriented postdoctoral fellows, graduate students, and computational biologists.
+We are recruiting quantitatively and clinically oriented _postdoctoral fellows, graduate students, and computational biologists_.
 Please send an introduction and your CV to yixuan@heylab.org.